 Farber lipogranulomatosis is a rare disorder.
 About 100 cases have been reported worldwide.

-Mutations in the ASAH1 gene cause Farber lipogranulomatosis.
+Variants (also known as mutations) in the ASAH1 gene cause Farber lipogranulomatosis.
 The ASAH1 gene provides instructions for making an enzyme called acid ceramidase.
 This enzyme is found in cell compartments called lysosomes, which digest and recycle materials.
 Acid ceramidase breaks down fats called ceramides into a fat called sphingosine and a fatty acid.
 These two breakdown products are recycled to create new ceramides for the body to use.
 Ceramides have several roles within cells.
 For example, they are a component of a fatty substance called myelin that insulates and protects nerve cells.
 Ceramides are also part of the outer membrane surrounding cells, where they sense stress and other external factors and help the cells react.